-Although 2018 brought with it a surge of animal print trends, Shea is wary of going all in on this style.
-"Yes, [animal print] can be executed tastefully if used in moderation, but there's a very fine line and my recommendation is to always steer away from this," the designer says.
-"When I start seeing leopard and zebra print in funky colors and weird textures, it just reads cheap," she continues.
+Shea is wary of going all in on the animal print style.
+"Yes, animal print can be executed tastefully if used in moderation, but there's a very fine line and my recommendation is to always steer away from this," she says.
+"When I start seeing leopard and zebra print in funky colors and weird textures, it just reads cheap."

-So, unless the trend feels like something that truly fits with your personal style, you might consider going for pieces that are more timeless or using animal print in small doses.
-"Adding a coffee table book about leopards and zebras in their natural habitat is a more tasteful route and it can be inspirational at the same time," she suggests.
+Unless the trend feels like something that truly fits with your personal style, you might consider going for pieces that are more timeless or using animal print in small doses.
+"Adding a coffee table book about leopards and zebras in their natural habitat is a more tasteful route, and it can be inspirational at the same time," Shea suggests.